Jaeger-LeCoultre Master Mariner Bumper Automatic 18ct 1958 35mm

-A new high quality Hirsch Crocodile leather strap has been fitted, which we feel compliments the watch nicely, along with a Jaeger-LeCoultre gold plated buckle.
+A new high quality Hirsch Alligator strap has been fitted, which we feel compliments the watch nicely, along with a Jaeger-LeCoultre gold-plated buckle.
 However, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
 We carry tan, conker, dark brown and black in stock in plain padded leather, crocodile skin or lizard skin.
 We can also obtain most types and colours from our partners at ‘Watch Obsession’ within 48hrs.
 Please take a look at their huge range of 18mm straps if you wish here.

 Box and Papers

 Although there are no original papers with the watch, the numbers and markings are all correct, dating this watch to 1958.

 A detailed written receipt with 12 months’ warranty*, and a separate insurance valuation for the replacement value of the watch, will be provided at the time of sale, along with our unique ‘Lifetime Authenticity Guarantee’ which states: “If this watch proves to be anything less than totally authentic, or not as described, Vintage Gold Watches of London will offer you a full refund, at any time”.
 As with all our watches, this watch will be sold under our 14 days no quibble sale or return policy.

 The very rare, genuine and period correct LeCoultre presentation box shown in the photographs is included in the sale.

 This is exactly the kind of rare and interesting watch we love to find and restore and offer for sale to you.
 It is many more times more elegant than the modern equivalent watch and if produced today, the same standards of quality and finish would cost many thousands of £££s.